thoughtbot/maintaining-open-source-projects/README.md

 ### Pitch

-There are many aspects to fostering an open source project: building community, promoting the library, maintaining good communication, among other factors.
+There are many aspects to fostering an open source project.
+Building a community, promoting a repository and maintaining good communication, are just a few factors.
 This book is our take on how to create, grow and maintain a successful open source project.

 ### Thesis